-Willie O’Ree, NHL’s First Black Player, Turns 85: Why This Living Icon Remains More Relevant Than Ever
+Willie O’Ree, the NHL’s First Black Player: Why This Living Icon Remains More Relevant Than Ever

 As Willie O'Ree, "hockey's Jackie Robinson," turns 85, his contributions to the game are finally being recognized.
 Photo: The Canadian Press/Stephen MacGillivray

-When the riots against racism flared up this summer in response to multiple cases of police brutality against Black men and women, Willie O’Ree, who turns 85 today (Oct.
-15), was there to share his perspective on an issue with which he’s unfortunately all too familiar.
+When the riots against racism flared up last summer, in response to multiple cases of police brutality against Black men and women, Willie O’Ree, 85, was there to share his perspective on an issue with which he’s unfortunately all too familiar.

 “It’s just a tragedy that every time an unarmed black man is killed,” said O’Ree, referring to the police killing of George Floyd in May.

 “This dates back to the slavery age,” he continued.
 “It’s very discouraging to see what’s going on now.”